FUNDING YOUR VOYAGE

-Once you have booked online and paid the deposit, you can apply to the following bursary providers.
+Once you have booked online and paid the deposit, you can apply to the following bursary providers if appropriate:

 Support may be offered to young people who are 16 to 25 years old and would not usually be able to afford the voyage.